imsam7/weather-app/README.md

-# A react-redux project with sagas.
+# A react-redux weather application

+Want to know weather forecast of the coming week?
+Want to see how weather changes throughout the day (preferably in a graphical representation) ?
+This application does exactly THAT.

-Gives weather and forecast of the past 5 days.
-On landing, weather shown is for the city you are in currently.
+Gives weather forecast of the coming week.
-It also has a search bar for cities.
+Auto detects the city you are residing in and shows weather details in a graphical representation.
+Forecast can be seen for other cities as well.

-# Find the demo of the project [here](https://imsam7.github.io/weather-app/).
+Find the demo of the project [here](https://imsam7.github.io/weather-app/).

-# Using:
+Using:

-chartjs for graphs.

-ipify to get IP Address.

-ipinfo to get city from IP Address.
+OpenWeatherMapAPI to get weather forecast. chartjs for graphs. ipify to get IP Address. ipinfo to get city from IP Address.

-openweathermap to get weather details.

 # Getting Started with Create React App